-Tenders are the payment methods customers use such as cash, credit, or gift card.
+Tenders are the payment methods customers use such as cash, credit, deposit, or gift card.
 Manage tender settings to accept a variety of payment types at the register in addition to the default options.

 Table of Contents